usra-riacs/Nonlocal-Monte-Carlo/README.md

 ## Background

-The Non-Local Monte-Carlo (NMC) method is a powerful algorithmic approach designed for optimization and sampling in complex landscapes of Ising models.
+The Non-Local Monte-Carlo (NMC) method is a powerful algorithmic approach designed for optimization and sampling in complex landscapes such as found in Ising models.
 The further refined Non-Local Monte-Carlo with Adaptive Parallel Tempering (NPT) enhances this approach, incorporating Adaptive Parallel Tempering (APT).

 ## Installation